 A key component of establishing a framework for distributing information is through early outreach to the Supporting Organizations and Advisory Committees, as well as beyond these logical partners.
 By reaching out early, the groups are both informed of issues being discussed, but also have the opportunity to contribute to the resolution of the issues.

-Distributing information to the community prior to and during deliberations, as well as post implementation, contribute to a framework for continuous improvement.
+Distributing information to the community prior to and during deliberations, as well as post implementation, contributes to a framework for continuous improvement.

 The policy development process should have the concept of continuous improvement integrated into its DNA.
-For instance, the charter template could require that WGs identify a set of baseline data that must be captured to allow for the community to determine if a set of recommendations was effective or not.
+For instance, the charter template could require that WGs identify a set of baseline data that should be captured to allow for the community to determine if a set of recommendations was effective or not.
 The WG could also identify a set of metrics that would help determine the level of success of recommendations post implementation.

-The policy development process can be injected with data-driven elements to ensure that both staff and the community are asking itself the right questions through the entire life cycle.
+The policy development process can be injected with data-driven elements to ensure that both staff and the community are asking the right questions through the entire life cycle.

-The WG sees a need to revise Issue Report, Charter, and Final Report templates to accomplish this task noting that some references in the current Working Group Guidelines are out of date.
+The DMPM WG sees a need to revise Issue Report, Charter, and Final Report templates to accomplish this task noting that some references in the current Working Group Guidelines are out of date.

-The WG developed a decision tree (available in Annex B) that future WGs can utilize to help determine the best avenue to seek additional data and/or metrics.
-While some data and/or metrics can be obtained from publicly available sources, there are instances where third-party assistance is needed.
+The WG developed a decision tree (available in Annex B) that future WGs can utilize to help determine the best avenue to request additional data and metrics.
+While some data and metrics can be obtained from publicly available sources, there are instances where third-party assistance is needed.

-For metrics requests not easily available to Working Groups, the DMPM developed a data/metrics request template (available in Annex C) to be used in conjunction with the decision tree.
+For metrics requests not easily available to Working Groups, the DMPM developed a metrics request template (available in Annex C) to be used in conjunction with the decision tree.

 5.3.5.2 Preliminary Recommendations:

 When initiating an outreach event for early input into the policy process, Working Groups should consider expanding the scope of the audience beyond SOs/ACs where additional expertise could provide value in the capture of information to better inform the issues being discussed.
-Working Groups should also construct a component of the request for input instrument that is structured in a way for quantitative input, such as a survey, that compliments the WG’s Charter questions and information being sought after.
+Working Groups should also construct a component of the request for input instrument that is structured in a way for quantitative input, such as a survey, that compliments the WG’s Charter questions and information being sought.

 The DMPM WG recommends that future WGs seek a larger audience and more quantitative approach when requesting input during the early outreach stage.